ahmedsakr/wstrade-api/docs/auth/README.md

 One-Time Password (OTP)
 ---
-OTPs are required for logging into Wealthsimple Trade for a while now.
+OTPs are required for logging into Wealthsimple Trade.
 Naturally, `wstrade-api` has added support for providing the OTP as part of the login process.
-The support is exposed in terms of an **authentication event** that can be configured with the auth.`on` API.
+The support is exposed in terms of an **authentication event** that can be configured with the [auth.`on`](#auth-on) API.

 See the API reference for [auth.`on`](#auth-on) below and check examples in this folder for practical guidance.